 BTEC Level 3 Extended Diploma

 This course is designed for those wishing to extend their basic knowledge in blacksmithing and metalwork.
-Prospective students are likely to have completed the Level 2 Diploma in Blacksmithing & Metalwork or have relevant work experience.
+Prospective students are likely to have completed the Level 2 Diploma in Blacksmithing & Metalwork demonstrating a good level of practical skill or have relevant work experience.

 We offer impartial careers guidance to all of our students, email firstname.lastname@example.org to explore your next step or to book an appointment – we’re here to help.

 Study programmes include a minimum of compulsory work experience hours achieved through one day a week or block placements.
 You will be required to complete 180 hours of work experience.

 The programme will give you the chance to gain valuable skills in a real working environment.